zayihu/zayihu/README.md

 - TypeScript/JS: NextJS, React, Redux with Vite and Tauri.
 - HTML & CSS: used in building websites.
 - Lua: my neovim config.

+#### Everyday work setup
+- Arch Linux as OS
+- KDE as desktop environment
+- Kitty as terminal emulator
+- Neovim as IDE & Code editor
+- Zellij as terminal multiplexer

 #### Interested in
 - Local AI models
 - AI development